Fahren1t/Samurai-Game/README.md

    ![image](https://github.com/user-attachments/assets/e2bb5dc4-c7d2-4551-bdb1-fff4d945221b)

-   **NDepend:** this is a great tool for deep analisys for C# projects.
+   **2. NDepend:** this is a great tool for deep analisys for C# projects.
 NDepend is really easy to use and set.
 The only bad thing is that it is not for free.
 Currently I am using the trial version.
 But I will defitively have it in mind that if some day I need a metric for a C# project, NDepend is a great tool.

 ![image](https://github.com/user-attachments/assets/ffc2bbfc-54e5-4871-ad60-bed4a03f9648)